First-Year Applicants

 University Honors Program

-If you are interested in being considered for NC State’s University Honors Program, there are additional questions required with responses of no more than 350 words available on the admissions application or on your wolfPAW account after you apply.
+If you are interested in being considered for NC State’s University Honors Program, there is an additional question required with a response of no more than 600 words available on the admissions application or on your wolfPAW account after you apply.
 Learn more about admissions criteria for these programs here.

 Submit Your Transcript